 If you forget or make this sour cocktail on a whim, fill the serving glass with cold ice water while mixing.
 Just before serving, stir the ice water for about 30 seconds and then pour the water and ice down the sink.
 Just like that, you have a chilled glass.

 I love serving this in a sour glass, which is specifically designed with an outwardly curved edge.
 This helps to guide that egg white topping directly onto your tongue and usher in the rum’s wonderful fragrance.
 Beyond the functionality, these glasses make a beautiful presentation.

 Of course, this is a specialty glass that not everyone keeps in stock.
 Instead, a coupe glass or even a martini glass work great.
 An old fashioned glass also takes care of the job.

-Substitute for orgeat: Matt and I tried this rum sour with both orgeat and simple syrup.
-We both agreed the orgeat gave this cocktail an even more delicious touch, but the version with simple syrup is still great.
-If you only have simple syrup, you can substitute that for orgeat.
+- Matt and I tried this rum sour with both orgeat and simple syrup.
+We both agreed the orgeat gave this cocktail an even more delicious touch, but the version with sugar syrup is still great.

-For those hesitant about that egg white: While recommended for best results, you can leave out the egg white or use an alternative frothing product.
+Don't let the egg white scare you: While recommended for best results, you can leave out the egg white or use an alternative frothing product.
 Again, the egg white does not give the cocktail a weird taste – I know that can sound bizarre to someone who has never had an egg white cocktail.
 The rum sour will still be delicious without it, but you’ll miss that wonderful texture.